No sign of mistrust as U.S. clients flock to big banks

 "It just revolves around convenience," said Greg McBride, an analyst at personal finance website Bankrate.com.
 "There is a disconnect between people's inclination to change financial institutions and their actual practice of doing so."

-Overall, the top five retail banks - which also include Bank of America Corp (BAC.N), JP Morgan Chase & Co (JPM.N) and Wells Fargo Bank (WFC.N) - added 25 million new deposit accounts over the period, an 11 percent rise.
+Overall, the top five retail banks - which also include Bank of America Corp, JP Morgan Chase & Co and Wells Fargo Bank - added 25 million new deposit accounts over the period, an 11 percent rise.

 The growth was entirely organic as there had been no mergers over that period, the report said.